robotology/whole-body-estimators/devices/wholeBodyDynamics/README.md

 # Overview

 For an overview on `wholeBodyDynamics` and to understand how to run the device, please see [Force Control on iCub](../../doc/howto/force_control_on_icub.md).
-Below, you will find th description of the features/parameters included by the `wholeBodyDynamics` device.
+Below, you will find the description of the features/parameters included by the `wholeBodyDynamics` device.